 The findings also show that a significant portion of the variance in people’s tendency to procrastinate was explained at the daily level, which suggests that variations in procrastinatory behavior are more strongly affected by within-person variables, such as sleep quality, than by between-person variables, such as trait self-control.

-This is evident in the fact that, while there was a significant difference in procrastination levels between individuals with low self-control and those with high self-control when both groups suffered from low sleep-quality, the difference between the groups was much smaller when both groups had high sleep-quality.
+This is evident in the fact that, while there was a significant difference in procrastination levels between individuals with low self-control and those with high self-control when both groups suffered from low-quality sleep, the difference between the groups was much smaller when both groups had high-quality sleep.

 This means that some people are likely to procrastinate not because they have personality traits that directly make them prone to procrastination, but because they have certain traits that make them susceptible to external influences that, in turn, cause them to procrastinate.
-This, in turn, suggests that interventions that address this type of external factors could reduce people’s tendency to procrastinate, even if they are naturally prone to it.
+This, in turn, suggests that interventions that address this type of external factor could reduce people’s tendency to procrastinate, even if they are naturally prone to it.

 Accordingly, this study has important practical applications.
 Specifically, the findings suggest that ensuring that you sleep well could significantly reduce the likelihood that you will procrastinate during the next day, especially if you tend to struggle with self-control and procrastination in general.

 A prevalent, relevant issue that’s especially important to avoid in this case is called bedtime procrastination, and occurs when people unnecessarily delay going to bed, by engaging in various dilatory behaviors, such as gaming or browsing social media.
 This issue is highly problematic, since it can lead to a self-perpetuating downward cycle, where being tired causes you to procrastinate on going to sleep, which causes you to be more tired the next day, which in turn causes you to procrastinate again, and so on.